Thinking about studying an English degree at university?

-Our BA English honours programme is primarily taught in small group seminars where students are actively involved in discussions and class activities.
+BA English honours programme is primarily taught in small group seminars where students are actively involved in discussions and class activities.
 Assessment is entirely by coursework and consists of essays, a 9000 word dissertation, and some creative tasks such as designing posters or making digital stories.

 BA Creative Writing course details

-On our BA Creative Writing degree you’ll explore the fundamentals of prose, poetry and dramatic writing, before pursuing your chosen strand, or strands if you’re keen to combine a mix of creative areas.
+BA Creative Writing degree you’ll explore the fundamentals of prose, poetry and dramatic writing, before pursuing your chosen strand, or strands if you’re keen to combine a mix of creative areas.